StackStorm/st2docs/docs/source/datastore.rst

 .. note::

     This guide and the corresponding implementation is alpha quality.
 We are working on the feature and feedback is welcome.
-Unless the feature matures and deployment issues identified and fixed, no guarantee is made w.r.t ``security`` of the credentials stored in key value store.
+Until the feature matures and deployment issues identified and fixed, no guarantee is made w.r.t ``security`` of the credentials stored in key value store.

 Key value store now allows users to store encrypted credentials via a global symmetric key set by the StackStorm admin.
-It goes without saying that admin can decrypt the credentials if they wants to.
+It goes without saying that admin can decrypt the credentials if they want to.

 To generate a symmetric crypto key (AES256 used for both encryption and decryption) as an admin, please run